 Bergen today - port city, economic and administrative center

-The Hanseatic League has long been history; However, Bergen continues as a regional center.
-The city participates in particular from the port.
-It is one of the most important ports in the country.
-The maritime industries and Norwegian oil production in the “Troll gas field” 100 kilometers away are essential for the location.
+The Hanseatic League is history; Bergen, however, survives as a regional center.
+The city benefits in particular from the port.
+It is one of Norway's most important ports.
+The maritime industries and Norwegian oil production in the "Troll gas field" 100 kilometers away are essential for the location.
 Mechanical engineering, steel production and electrical engineering are further industrial pillars.
-The fish industry with its diverse aquacultures is also worth mentioning.
+The fishing industry with its diverse aquacultures is also worth mentioning.

-Additional sources of inspiration are tourism, trade, finance, media and culture.
-Bergen is the administrative center of the province of Hordaland and the location of several colleges and a university.
-25.000 students live in the region.
+Additional sources of impetus are tourism, trade, finance, media and culture.
+Bergen is the administrative seat of the county (Fylke) Vestland and home to several colleges and a university.
+25.000 students live in the Bergen region.

 Bergen - starting point of the post ships and cruise destination